jlplautz/pytoolstest/Tutorial.md

     - @pytest.fixture(scope='session') -> runs just once during the session test

 ### 24- Correction of github workflow action
-    - lib codecov was installed
+    - lib codecov we don't need to install it localy only in the file github workflow action
 ```
     - name: Upload coverage to Codecov
       uses: codecov/codecov-action@v1